experiences and engagements (alphabetical):

 Thistle (Co-founder / Advisor)

-He most recently cofounded Thistle—a subscription-based health foods delivery startup with over 250 employees—as part of the early stage investment & incubation efforts of a private family fund of which he is an advisor, and is currently the singer-songwriter/producer of Cathedrals, an indie-electronic duo The New York Times describes as "R&B with 1980s rock swagger."
+He most recently cofounded Thistle—a subscription-based health foods delivery company—as part of the early stage investment & incubation efforts of a private family fund of which he is an advisor, and is currently the singer-songwriter/producer of Cathedrals, an indie-electronic duo The New York Times describes as "R&B with 1980s rock swagger."

 He was formerly co-founder and CEO of damntheradio, a Facebook marketing platform that powered promotional campaigns for artists such as Lady Gaga and The Black Keys, and brands such as Wrangler Jeans and Gatorade. damntheradio was acquired in January 2011 by email marketing startup FanBridge (investors include SoftTech VC, Lowercase Capital, 500 Startups, First Round Capital, Founder Collective, et al)—6 months after launch.
 In the spring of 2011 post-acquisition, he opened for Moby at SXSW, playing bass in the live outfit of electronic dream-pop artist Blackbird Blackbird.